ah100101/chasing-alex-run/content/posts/big-sur-marathon-2013-recap.md

 ![](/images/big-sur-7.jpg)

-The course of Big Sur is unique.
-It takes off down California's coastal and scenic Highway 1 and starts in the forests near Big Sur and finishes in Carmel, CA. It's a point-to-point marathon with peak elevation around mile 12.
+Big Sur's course is unique.
+It goes down California's coastal and scenic Highway 1 and starts in the forests near Big Sur and finishes in Carmel, CA. It's a point-to-point marathon with peak elevation around mile 12.

 I have never completed a point-to point-marathon, nor a marathon where you can turn around and see where you were six miles earlier.
 Both provided a unique perspective on the distance that's actually covered during a marathon.

-I know there are many marathons with more frequent and taller hills but I didn't run anything that came close to this course.
+I know there are many marathons with more frequent and taller hills but this course was like nothing I completed before.
 For perspective, below is the elevation chart for the Chicago Marathon.
-Chicago is so that the overpass at Roosevelt Road is one of the biggest climbs in elevation:
+Chicago is so flat that the overpass at Roosevelt Road is one of the biggest climbs in elevation:

 ![A graph showing the elevation of the Chicago marathon](/images/chicago-elevation.jpg "Chicago Elevation Chart")